-Credit Agreement.
-In December 2020, the Company entered into a Credit Agreement with Fifth Third Bank, National Association ("Fifth Third") as the administrative agent and sole lender to establish a revolving credit facility (the "Credit Agreement") that matures on June 17, 2024.
-In February 2022, the Company entered into the Third Amendment to, among other things, (i) reduce the borrowing base from \$195.0 million to \$138.8 million, (ii) modify the terms of the Credit Agreement to reduce the aggregate elected commitments from \$195.0 million to \$138.8 million, (iii) update the maturity date to a springing maturity date, which will cause the Credit Agreement to mature on October 1, 2023 if the 10.000% Senior Notes are not redeemed or refinanced by that date or the terms of the 10.000% Senior Notes have not been amended to extend the scheduled repayment thereof to no earlier than October 1, 2024, (iv) allow the Company to redeem the 10.000% Senior Notes with proceeds of a refinancing, with proceeds of an equity offering or with cash, in each case, subject to certain customary conditions and (v) replace the USD LIBOR rates with Term SOFR rates.
+Prior Credit Agreement.
+In December 2020, the Company entered into a Credit Agreement with Fifth Third as the administrative agent and sole lender to establish a revolving credit facility (the "Prior Credit Agreement") that was set to mature on June 17, 2024.
+In February 2022, the Company entered into the Third Amendment to, among other things, (i) reduce the borrowing base from \$195.0 million to \$138.8 million, (ii) modify the terms of the Prior Credit Agreement to reduce the aggregate elected commitments from \$195.0 million to \$138.8 million, (iii) update the maturity date to a springing maturity date, which caused the Prior Credit Agreement to mature on October 1, 2023 if the 10.000% Senior Notes are not redeemed or refinanced by that date or the terms of the 10.000% Senior Notes have not been amended to extend the scheduled repayment thereof to no earlier than October 1, 2024, (iv) allow the Company to redeem the 10.000% Senior Notes with proceeds of a refinancing, with proceeds of an equity offering or with cash, in each case, subject to certain customary conditions and (v) replace the USD LIBOR rates with Term SOFR rates.